docker-library/docs/nextcloud/deprecated.md

 # IMPORTANT NOTE

-⚠ This image is not officially supported by Nextcloud GmbH, use at your own risk.
-Use the [All-in-One docker image](https://github.com/nextcloud/all-in-one#nextcloud-all-in-one) for easier deployment.
+⚠️⚠️⚠️ This image is maintained by community volunteers and designed for expert use.
+For quick and easy deployment that supports the full set of Nextcloud Hub features, use the [Nextcloud All-in-One docker container](https://github.com/nextcloud/all-in-one#nextcloud-all-in-one) maintained by Nextcloud GmbH.